thanasisn/SDR_enhancement_LAP/article/article_doc.md

 and stores images in 5 min time steps.

 ## 2.2 Cloud enhancement detection

+In this study, we define an event as CE when the measured GHI at ground level, exceeds the expected value under clear-sky conditions.
+Similarly, we define as extreme cloud enhancement events (ECE), the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI).
+Although the duration of these bursts can vary from seconds to several minutes, here we are constrained by the temporal resolution of our data to identify evens with duration of at minimum one-minute.

 For the detection of CE cases we established a baseline of irradiance above which we characterized each data point as an enhancement event and